-From injuries sustained by guests walking in the actual theme parks, in their hotels and resorts, to shopping centers, and actual amusement rides, even “the most magical place on earth” is no stranger to litigation for failing to protect its guests from dangerous conditions.
-One of the often-asked questions is how to prove a slip and fall claim against Disney.
+From injuries sustained by guests walking at the actual theme parks to shopping centers, in their hotels, and actual amusement rides, even “the most magical place on earth” is no stranger to litigation.

 In March of 2002, the then 43-year-old plaintiff was walking at Walt Disney’s Magic Kingdom between 7 and 8 PM when she headed toward the exit.
 She purposely stepped off the sidewalk and over the curb using her right foot, while looking down at where she was stepping.
 As she was stepping, she did not see or feel anything of concern.
 However, upon stepping down she fell on all fours and injured her left knee.

 After the fall, the plaintiff began to look around to see what had caused her fall and saw a piece of rubber sidewalk caulking.
 The piece appeared to be bent or folded but still connected to the rest of the caulking.
 The plaintiff assumed this had caused her accident as it was directly next to her on the ground and nothing else was in the area of her fall.

 On cross-examination, however, the plaintiff admitted that she could not in fact know whether she actually slipped on that piece of rubber caulking or not.
 Based on this testimony, Walt Disney Resort moved for summary judgment.

 The plaintiff opposed the motion and relied on the testimony of Howell Cundiff.
 Mr. Cundriff was produced by Walt Disney as the person with the most knowledge on repairs and maintenance of the area where the plaintiff was injured.
 Mr. Cundriff testified that the loose caulk was a tripping hazard and that he typically made efforts to remove any loose rubber caulking he saw.